gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

         #.
 Display a tick (Image.YES).
         #.
 Add one to the score.
         #.
 Level up if the next level has been reached.
-    b.
+    c.
 If the wrong button is pressed or no button is pressed within the time limit then:
         #.
 Display an X (Image.NO).
         #.
 Scroll the score.